Dallinger/Dallinger/docs/source/installing_dallinger_for_users.rst

 ::

-    psql -c 'create database wallace;' -U postgres
+    psql -c 'create database dallinger;' -U postgres

-Install Wallace
+Install Dallinger
 ^^^^^^^^^^^^^^^

-Install Wallace from the terminal by running
+Install Dallinger from the terminal by running

 ::

-    pip install wallace-platform
+    pip install dallinger

 Test that your installation works by running:

 ::

-    wallace --version
+    dallinger --version

-If you use Anaconda, installing Wallace probably failed.
+If you use Anaconda, installing Dallinger probably failed.
 The problem is that you need to install bindings for the ``psycopg2`` package (it helps Python play nicely with Postgres) and you must use conda for conda to know where to look for the links.
 You do this with: